Je-Leo-AS/Docs/arquivos/Circuitos de RF/Projeto/Etapa 8/main.typ

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.
 #show: project.with(
-  title: "1.template",
+  title: "Etapa 8",
   authors: (
     "Leonardo de Andrade Santos",
   ),
 )

-Com isso conclui-se o projeto cujo o esquematico do QUCs e resultado simulado está ilustrado pelas @QUCs e @resultado a seguir:
+Com isso conclui-se o projeto cujo o esquematico do QUCs e resultado simulado estão ilustrados pelas @QUCs e @resultado a seguir:

 #figure(
   caption: [Esquematico no QUCs],